 Are certain groups of subscribers downgrading to a lower tier plan?

 Are your upsell, cross-sell, and downsell opportunities delivering value over time?

 These are all questions that are easy to get a clear answer on with repeat purchase data, versus old-school transactional commerce that prioritizes one-time purchases.
 In the same vein, since your customers are ordering from you on a long-term basis, you’ve got significantly more opportunities to proactively reach out with surveys or requests for feedback!

 On the other hand, there’s definitely a few aspects of subscription commerce that pose a challenge, both for experienced subscription entrepreneurs and newbies in the space.

 Once you’ve hooked a subscriber, they’re yours to lose.
 The more you’re able to develop a 360 degree awareness of the entire customer journey, and pinpoint both where and when customers are leaving, you’ll be able to understand why they’re doing so.

 It’s a particularly important challenge for entrepreneurs to prioritize early on, when you’re still iterating on the foundational systems, processes, and assumptions that will power your growth later on.

 Challenge 2: Scaling operations and logistics

-Even if you’re managing your subscription business through an all-in-one-platform, you’ll still have to interact with third parties for some parts of your operations once you start to scale and can’t manage everything yourself, like packing boxes and coordinating shipping.
+Even if you’re managing your subscription business through an all-in-one-platform rather than through Shopify subscription apps or equivalents on other platforms, you’ll still have to interact with third parties for some parts of your operations once you start to scale and can’t manage everything yourself, like packing boxes and coordinating shipping.